At a glance

 By contrast, deposits in and withdrawals from an ISA could affect your annual allowance, unless your account follows flexible rules.
 Find out more in our guide to flexible ISAs.

-Our savings charts are regularly updated so you can see the best savings rates available, whether you’re looking for an easy access account, a fixed-rate bond or a notice account.
+Our savings charts are regularly updated throughout the day so you can see the best rates currently available, whether you’re looking for an easy access account, a fixed-rate bond or a notice account.

-Similarly, you can also use our ISA charts to check out the top easy access and fixed ISA rates.
+Similarly, you can also visit our ISA charts to check out the top easy access and fixed ISA rates on the market.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.